K1297/CropLink/README.md

 # Features

 * **Registration**: Farmers and buyers can register themselves on the platform.
-* **Verification**: Farmers and buyers can verify their identities to access additional features.
+* **Verification**: Farmers and buyers can verify their identities to access additional features like claim from our treasury.
 * **Add Produce**: Farmers can add their produce, including name, quantity, and price.
 * **Produce Listing**: Farmers can view and manage their list of produce.
-* **Update Demand**: Farmers can update the quantity of produce based on real-time demand data retrieved from Chainlink oracles.
-* **Update Supply**: Farmers can update the quantity of produce based on real-time supply data retrieved from Chainlink oracles.
+* **Update Produce**: Farmers can update the quantity of produce based on real-time demand and supply data.
 * **Weather Check**: Buyers can check weather conditions through Chainlink oracles.
-* **Purchase Produce**: Verified buyers can purchase produce securely.
+* **Purchase Produce**: Buyers can purchase produce securely.
 * **Treasury Fund**: Verified farmers can claim benefits from the treasury fund.

 # Architecture